newhuo-tech/sg-docs/source/index.html.md

 ---

-title: Huobi Singapore API Doc
+title: New Huo Singapore API Doc

 language_tabs: # must be one of https://git.io/vQNgJ